Climate Leadership Certificate

 The Positions and Their Locations

-Six different organizations will host positions in Whatcom County, and six will host positions in the Methow Valley.
+Local organizations will host positions in Whatcom County, and the Methow Valley.
 Please see below for organizations that have hosted in the past, and short summaries of what some of those positions looked like.
-Organizations and positions for Cohort 5 are still in development, so check back soon!
-The positions will focus on climate justice, energy and transportation solutions, sustainable food systems, climate action planning, and well-being.
+Organizations and positions for Cohort 6 are still in development, so check back soon!
+The positions will focus on climate justice and the four pillars of sustainability (social justice, environmental vitality, economic equity, and health and well-being).
+Some projects students have worked on include, — energy and transportation solutions, sustainable food systems, climate action planning, and well-being.

 The past practicum positions - expect many of the same or similar positions next year: